carlitox477/NodeJS-Academind-Course/Module 04/Notes.md

 }
 ```
 To the *package.json* file.
 This means that, if we run `npm install`, the nodemon package (version 2.0.12) will be installed too.

+### Using nodemon package
+1. Install nodemon package
+1. Modify start script from *package.json* file from `node app.js` to `nodemon app.js`
+1. Just run `npm start` to run the server with nodemon